Farmington Gabbro: Petrology/Mineralogy

 The Farmington Gabbro is postmetamorphic medium to coarse grained plutonic rock next to metagabbros.
 The unit is surrounded by Proterozoic to early Paleozoic metamorphosed rock.
 The major and trace elements of the pluton matches the composition of calc-alkaline basaltic magma.
 The minerals present are plagioclase, hornblende, pyroxenes, olivine, biotite with small amounts of apatite, magnetite, ilmenite, hematite, pyrite, pyrrhotite, and hercynitic spinel.
 The main texture in the gabbro is ophitic to sub-ophitic, but hornblende and plagioclase are subhedral to anhedral grains.
 Plagioclase is twinned with little zoning.
 The pyroxene content is mostly clinopyroxene with some orthopyroxene.

 Mineral differences

-The Famrinto Gabbro has two gabbronorites that are slightly different in mineralogy and texture.
-One rock type is a olivine, pyroxene, hornblende while the other has clinopyroxene, olivine, and plagioclase gabbronorite with cumulus texture.
+The Farmington Gabbro has two gabbronorites that are slightly different in mineralogy and texture.
+One rock type is an olivine, pyroxene, hornblende while the other has clinopyroxene, olivine, and plagioclase gabbronorite with cumulus texture.
 The hornblende gabbronorite is a dark grey to grey-green with a fine to medium grained texture.